Phantonia/Krypton/Specification/3_Expressions.md

 Expressions compute values at runtime.
 They can be used in the following contexts:

 - As initializers of variables
-- As arguments of functions
+- As arguments of function call
-- As the argument of an `Out` statement
-- As the argument of a `Return` statement
+- As a return value
 - As subexpressions, so as operands to other kinds of expressions
 - etc.

-The following types of expressions exist:
+The following kinds of expressions exist:

 ## 3.1 Constants

 Constants are literals or declared constants.
-They yield the value of the constant and have the *datatype* that the kind of literal is associated with.
+They yield the value of the constant and have the datatype that the kind of literal is associated with.
 More information in <u>5 Datatypes</u>.

 ## 3.2 Variable access